 - Serve with crackers and olive tapenade or warmed Castelvetrano olives

-- Have a lunch of soup & salad with a picnic sandwich, vegan thanksgiving leftovers sandwich, or toasted sandwich with eggy tofu & seitan bacon
+- Have a lunch of soup & salad with a vegetable sandwich, vegan thanksgiving leftovers sandwich, or toasted sandwich with eggy tofu & seitan bacon

 - Finish out the meal with oven baked fries or lemony potatoes

 Double lentil mushroom barley soup will keep in the refrigerator in a covered container for about 5 days.
 Reheat in the microwave or on the stove.

 The barley will continue to soak up liquid.
 So if after reheating it looks too thick, add a splash of water until it reaches your desired consistency.